Pro Bono Resources

 Here is an application to sign up for pro bono cases.
 You can also tell us how many cases and the types of cases you prefer.

 ATTENTION ONLINE SHOPPERS:

 Amazon has announced that it will donate 0.5% of each Amazon purchase to a charity of the online shopper's choice.
 Kansas Legal Services is an option available to you.
 Just go to Smile.amazon.com and use the search function to find and select Kansas Legal Services, Inc., as your charity and start supporting KLS today.

 For Attorneys who represent survivors of domestic violence, a handbook from The National Center on Domestic Violence, Trauma & Mental Health:

 Want to Learn More About the Kansas Legal Services Elder Hotline?

 The Elder Hotline has been operated for more than 10 years by Kansas Legal Services.
 It was the 2009 recipient of the Kansas Bar Association Pro Bono Award.
 More than 60 Kansas lawyers are already volunteering for this program.
 Want to join them?
 Want to learn more?

 The Kansas Elder Law Hotline receives calls from Kansans over 60 who are seeking legal information about issues in their lives.
 These seniors are given the opportunity of phoning the Kansas Elder Hotline toll free and the calls are transferred to the attorney "on shift."
 Legal topics run the breadth of general practice experience.

 Volunteer attorneys are scheduled for a four hour shift every 2 months.
 During a typical shift, a lawyer might get three calls.
 Shifts are scheduled in advance and attorneys can turn down or change a shift, as needed.

-If you are interested in volunteering, please fill out the volunteer application and return it to Cindy VanHoutan at email@example.com .
+If you are interested in volunteering, please fill out the volunteer application at the bottom of the page and return it to Cindy VanHoutan at email@example.com .